Ananth1082/LabLeak/README.md

 # Studious Doodle
-Is a simple way to share lab work within class, with no logins and can be veiwed directly.
+Is a simple way to share lab work within class, with no logins and can be veiwed directly.<br>

 ## Motivation
 Since reading data should'nt require auth, I tried to create a system an admin a share data with a simple code which can be viewed by all directly.
 Which make reading data very quick.